dtcenter/MET/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Description of Bug ##
-*Provide a clear and concise description of the bug.*
+*Provide a clear and concise description of the bug here.*

 ### Environment ###
 Describe your runtime environment: